goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

     ...
     KeyError: <InterfaceClass example.IFooConfiguration>

-You can create valid configuration data using the generic ConfigurationData implementation and a configuration schema.
+You can create valid configuration data using the generic createConfiguration implementation and a configuration schema.
 The setting of the configuration is notified by a object configured event if the parent has a location an the parent's parent is not None:

     >>> from zope.component.eventtesting import getEvents, clearEvents
-    >>> from zope.generic.configuration.api import ConfigurationData
+    >>> from zope.generic.configuration.api import createConfiguration
     >>> from zope.generic.configuration.api import IObjectConfiguredEvent

     >>> clearEvents()

-    >>> data = ConfigurationData(IFooConfiguration, {'foo': u'Foo!'})
+    >>> data = createConfiguration(IFooConfiguration, {'foo': u'Foo!'})

     >>> configurations[IFooConfiguration] = data